 Q&A with Julia Brough about Death Doulas

-Julia co-founded End of Life Rhode Island, an organization with a mission is to educate the public about the role of the end-of-life doula.
+Julia co-founded End of Life Rhode Island, an organization with a mission to educate the public about the role of the end-of-life doula.

 When Julia Brough is not sitting in front of a computer, she can sometimes be found by the side of someone who is dying.
 She is a death doula, also known as an end-of-life doula or death midwife, a growing vocation that is part of a larger movement that is changing how we look at death.